Bootcamp-AI/scenario-examples/cplusplus/Route_Planning_Project/step11.md

 </ol>
 <strong>Note:</strong> there will be no new tests for this method.
 The method is private, and will be used as a helper function in a public method in the next exercise.

-Have a look at the [video](https://www.bootcampai.org/courses/c-developer-nanodegree-program/lesson/14-code-write-findneighbor/) below for a brief overview of this file.
+<b>Have a look at the [video](https://www.bootcampai.org/courses/c-developer-nanodegree-program/lesson/14-code-write-findneighbor/) below for a brief overview of this file.</b>